weaverryan/drupalcon-nashville-training/README.md

 terminate the built-in web server.
 We'll start it again when you get to the training.
 If you use this, you do *not* need to configure Apache or Nginx (but you can if you like that better).

+While the PHP web server is running, you will not be able to use that terminal.
+Open a new terminal to run any other commands you need :).

 **NOTE** If you're using a virtual machine, no problem!
 Update the command to be `php -S 0.0.0.0:8000` and then use your VM's IP address